art-media-science/art-media-science.github.io/index.md

 * **Artwork lending or donation contracts.** Are you lending or donating art to a museum?
 We can help provide object-oriented aspects of negotiating with museums for loans and gifts.

 * **Guidance on materials.** Do you have an ambitious commission or complicated treatment?
-We provide guidance on materials, both in traditional and emerging technologies, for artists  and conservators.